Natalya Diehm: Biography

+Career

-Diehm finished 6th at the 2019 UCI Urban Cycling World Championships at Australia’s first appearance in the event.
+Diehm finished 6th at the 2019 UCI Urban Cycling World Championships at Australia's first appearance in the event.
 In 2019 she won the inaugural Oceania Championships as well as winning the Australian national title.
 In total she has three national titles.

 After recovering from her fourth knee reconstruction in late 2018, Diehm was discouraged from pursuing her Olympic ambitions and almost left the sport.
 However, she received motivation from BMX racing world champion and Olympian Caroline Buchanan who contacted Diehm to offer encouragement and support which prompted Diehm to continue.

+Olympic Games

-Diehm made history as one of Australia’s first Olympic BMX freestylers when the discipline made its Games debut at the 2020 Tokyo Olympic Games.
-As the only two Australian BMX freestylers selected, Diehm became the first Australian woman to compete in the women's event while Logan Martin will become the first Australian man to compete in the men's event.
-Diehm reached the women’s freestyle final, but finished fifth.
+Diehm made history as one of Australia's first Olympic BMX freestylers when the discipline made its Games debut at the 2020 Tokyo Olympic Games.
+As the only two Australian BMX freestylers selected, Diehm became the first Australian woman to compete in the women's event while Logan Martin became the first Australian man to compete in the men's event.
+Despite suffering a ruptured ACL two weeks prior, Diehm reached the women's freestyle final, finishing fifth.

+In July 2024, she became the first Australian woman to win a medal in BMX Freestyle Park event, winning bronze at the 2024 Paris Olympic Games.
+She placed eighth in the qualification round and had to perform second in the final.
+She scored 88.80 in the first run to provisionally place in a silver-medal position.
+She didn't improve in the second run despite coming out with front-flip and eventually placed in the third.

+Competitive history

+All results are sourced from the Union Cycliste Internationale.